 Delivery of Price Reports and Publication of Index.
 On at least a daily basis, Enron shall deliver to FT Energy in a pre-approved format the EnronOnline Price Reports for the products listed in Exhibit B as calculated by Enron or one or more of its affiliates or designees.
 Prior to publishing the first Index, FT Energy shall provide a copy to Enron for its approval.
 If Enron does not inform FT Energy in writing within one (1) business day from the date of receipt that the format or appearance of the Index is unacceptable, then such format and appearance shall be deemed approved by Enron.
 During the Term, FT Energy agrees to publish the Index in a form substantially the same as the first form approved by Enron in each issue of the FT Energy Publications under the section entitled “Electronic Platform Trading Index.”
 FT Energy will not charge third parties for the use of the Index, except to the extent that FT Energy charges for the subscriptions to FT Energy Publications.

 Calculation Methodology.
-Enron shall provide the calculation methodology for the EnronOnline Price Report to FT Energy, which in its current form is set forth in Exhibit A. FT Energy agrees to publish the methodology in connection with each publication of the Index.
-In particular, FT Energy agrees to post the calculation methodology on the internet-related FT Energy Publication.
-In the event that Enron determines that any value of an EnronOnline Price Report provided to FT Energy is incorrect or that the calculation methodology for the EnronOnline Price Reports is incorrect or has been changed, then Enron shall provide such corrected value and FT Energy shall promptly publish such corrected Index or calculation methodology.
+Enron shall provide the calculation methodology for the EnronOnline Price Report to FT Energy, which in its current form is set forth in Exhibit A. FT Energy agrees to post the calculation methodology on the internet-related FT Energy Publication, and the explanatory text displayed in printed versions of the Index will direct readers to that methodology.
+In the event that Enron determines that any value of an EnronOnline Price Report provided to FT Energy is incorrect or that the calculation methodology for the EnronOnline Price Reports is incorrect or has been changed, then Enron shall provide such corrected value.
+Such changes shall be evaluated by the managing editor, and publication of corrections will be at his/her discretion.

 No Warranties; Limitation of Liability.
 NEITHER ENRON NOR FT ENERGY CAN INSURE AGAINST OR BE HELD RESPONSIBLE FOR INACCURACIES IN THE ENRONONLINE PRICE REPORTS OR THE INDEX.
 BOTH ENRON AND FT ENERGY MAKE NO REPRESENTATION OR WARRANTY AND HEREBY EXPRESSLY DISCLAIM ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, NONINFRINGEMENT OR OTHERWISE RELATING TO THE ENRONONLINE PRICE REPORTS AND THE INDEX.
 NOTWITHSTANDING ANYTHING TO THE CONTRARY CONTAINED IN THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR ANY CONSEQUENTIAL, SPECIAL, OR INDIRECT DAMAGES THAT IT MAY SUFFER, NOR ANY PUNITIVE, TREBLE, EXEMPLARY OR SIMILAR DAMAGES AS A RESULT OF ITS ENTERING INTO THIS AGREEMENT.